 However, if you want to blog about a subject unrelated to your portfolio, you may want to consider using Medium instead.
 It’s really easy to set up a Medium, and if you don’t have a lot of writing clips, these blog posts can act as your writing samples.

 Regardless of if you’re starting to freelance while working full-time, or trying to expand your existing client base, these tips should help you level-up!
 Finding freelance opportunities and landing recurring clients takes time — there’s no overnight success story.
 The easiest place to begin is with optimizing your social profiles.

-My content is always free, but you can help support my work by buying me a coffee.
+My content is always free, but you can help support my work by buying me a coffee or sharing on social.
 Thank you for your support.
 I appreciate every penny.